acunabit/rollouts-plugin-metric-dynamodb/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/argoproj-labs/rollouts-plugin-metric-dynamodb)](https://goreportcard.com/report/github.com/argoproj-labs/rollouts-plugin-metric-dynamodb)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/argoproj-labs/rollouts-plugin-metric-dynamodb/blob/master/LICENSE)

+**Distributed Analysis Execution via DynamoDB**

-The `rollouts-plugin-metric-dynamodb` is an dynamodb plugin designed for use with the Argo Rollouts plugin system.
-This plugin enables the integration of dynamodb metrics into Argo Rollouts, allowing for advanced metric analysis and monitoring during application rollouts.
+The `rollouts-plugin-metric-dynamodb` is a DynamoDB plugin designed for use with the Argo Rollouts plugin system.
+This plugin **distributes the execution of analysis run tests** by using DynamoDB as a shared communication point.
+Analysis templates specified in the configuration are executed by the [block-kargo-test-controller](https://github.com/squareup/block-kargo-test-controller), which writes the results back to DynamoDB, enabling distributed analysis execution across multiple Kubernetes clusters and AWS accounts.

+## Distributed Analysis Execution

+This plugin **distributes the execution of analysis run tests** by using DynamoDB as a shared communication point:

+1. **Write Phase**: The plugin writes analysis run metadata (AnalysisRunUid, AnalysisTemplate, ClusterID, Namespace) to DynamoDB
+2. **Execution Phase**: The [block-kargo-test-controller](https://github.com/squareup/block-kargo-test-controller) reads the analysis request from DynamoDB and executes the specified analysis template
+3. **Result Phase**: The controller writes the `Result` attribute back to DynamoDB
+4. **Poll Phase**: The plugin polls DynamoDB for the `Result` attribute
+5. **Evaluation Phase**: When `Result` is set, the plugin evaluates:
+   - `Result == "Passed"` → Analysis succeeds
+   - `Result != "Passed"` → Analysis fails

+### Execution Controller

+The analysis templates specified in the plugin configuration are executed by the **[block-kargo-test-controller](https://github.com/squareup/block-kargo-test-controller)**.
+This controller:

+- Monitors DynamoDB for new analysis run requests
+- Executes the specified analysis templates
+- Writes the test results back to DynamoDB as the `Result` attribute
+- Enables distributed execution of analysis tests across clusters

 > [!IMPORTANT]
-> The dynamodb Metric Plugin relies on aggregation query results to function correctly.
-Aggregation queries in dynamodb allow for the computation of metrics, such as averages, sums, and counts, over a set of documents.
-This plugin specifically requires the presence of an aggregation block in the query results to operate.
-If the query results do not contain an aggregation block, the plugin will be unable to process the data and will not function as intended.
-Therefore, it is essential to ensure that all queries used with this plugin include the necessary aggregation blocks to enable accurate metric analysis and monitoring.
+> This plugin uses DynamoDB as a **distributed communication point** for multi-cluster scenarios.
+Analysis templates are executed by the block-kargo-test-controller, which reads requests from DynamoDB and writes results back, enabling distributed analysis execution across multiple Kubernetes clusters and AWS accounts.

 ## Features

-- **Metric Integration:** Seamlessly integrates dynamodb metrics with Argo Rollouts.

-- **Custom Queries:** Supports custom dynamodb queries for flexible metric retrieval.
+- **Multi-Cluster Coordination:** Uses DynamoDB as a distributed communication point for cross-cluster analysis runs
+- **Polling Mechanism:** Polls DynamoDB for result status until completion or timeout
+- **IRSA Support:** Automatically uses IAM Roles for Service Accounts (IRSA) for AWS authentication
+- **Configurable Polling:** Customizable poll interval and timeout settings
+- **Default Values:** Sensible defaults for table name and AWS region

-- **Error Handling:** Robust error handling to ensure reliable metric collection.
+- **Error Handling:** Robust error handling to ensure reliable operation

-- **Debugging Support:** Provides options for building debug versions and attaching debuggers.
+- **Debugging Support:** Provides options for building debug versions and attaching debuggers

 ## Build & Debug